Reasons to Be Cheerful, Part 3: Versions

-A live version of "Reasons to Cheerful" omitted from the original record, was added as a bonus track to the CD re-issue of Ian Dury and The Blockhead's Live Album Warts 'n' Audience it closes the band's set and features Ian Dury promising to make an album in the near future.
+A live version of "Reasons to Be Cheerful" omitted from the original record was added as a bonus track to the CD re-issue of Ian Dury and the Blockheads' live album Warts 'n' Audience.
+It closed the band's set and featured Dury promising to make an album in the near future.

-As the finale to Charlie Brooker's 2014 Wipe, The Blockheads played an adaptation called "Reasons to be Fearful '14", with Brooker providing alternative lyrics relating to the events of 2014.
+As the finale to Charlie Brooker's 2014 Wipe, the Blockheads played an adaptation called "Reasons to Be Fearful '14", with Brooker providing alternative lyrics relating to the events of 2014.

-The song provides the title for the 2010 musical Reasons to be Cheerful by the Graeae Theatre Company.
+The song provides the title for the 2010 musical Reasons to Be Cheerful by the Graeae Theatre Company.

 Title

-Similar to "Sex and Drugs and Rock and Roll", "Reasons to be Cheerful" can be found spelt various ways, including on some official Ian Dury records.
-Variations included "Reasons to be Cheerful Part 3", with no comma, "Reasons to be Cheerful (Part 3)", "Reasons to be Cheerful pt.
-3", "Reasons to be Cheerful (Pt.
-3)", and simply "Reasons to be Cheerful".
-The original single spells it "Reasons to be Cheerful, Part 3" on the label of the 7" pressing, "Reasons to be Cheerful, Pt.
-3" on the label of the 12" but "Reasons to be Cheerful (Part Three)" on the cover of both pressings.
+Similar to "Sex and Drugs and Rock and Roll", "Reasons to Be Cheerful" can be found spelt various ways, including on some official Ian Dury records.
+Variations included "Reasons to Be Cheerful Part 3", with no comma, "Reasons to Be Cheerful (Part 3)", "Reasons to Be Cheerful pt.
+3", "Reasons to Be Cheerful (Pt.
+3)", and simply "Reasons to Be Cheerful".
+The original single spells it "Reasons to Be Cheerful, Part 3" on the label of the 7" pressing, "Reasons to Be Cheerful, Pt.
+3" on the label of the 12" but "Reasons to Be Cheerful (Part Three)" on the cover of both pressings.